What’s in a name?

 By any other name would smell as sweet.

-It is a quote from Shakespeare’s “Romeo and Juliet” written in its original language but transliterated in cyrilic script.
+It is a quote from Shakespeare’s “Romeo and Juliet” written in its original English language but transliterated in cyrilic script.
 ‘What’s in a name?’ part of the quote is still used in everyday English to demean a conversation mistake caused by language or mis-naming.

 Materials: reclaimed wood, oil paint, gold leaves